38.8K

 Episodes

 Ever wondered about the journeys successful business leaders took to get to where they are?
 Looking to learn more about leadership to build a better team or advance your own career?
 Going through work challenges and want to know how top executives resolved similar situations?
 The Leadership Playbook podcast asks top executives from the business world’s most recognizable brands and companies about the stories behind their success, their leadership secrets, and the biggest obstacles they’ve faced and overcome.
-Candid, often humorous, and always inspiring, the Leadership Playbook is hosted by the Dean of the Albers School of Business and Economics, Joe Phillips, and sponsored by RSM US LLP, the leading provider of professional services to the middle market.
+Candid, often humorous, and always inspiring, the Leadership Playbook is hosted by the Dean of the Albers School of Business and Economics, Joe Phillips.

 Episodes